Mikhail Samoilovich Neiman: Scientific work and achievements

 Neiman made the significant contribution to the development of many areas of radioelectronics.
 In 1920-1930-s under his leadership and with his participation transmitters of different power and range, and also antenna-feeder systems for different ranges for the greatest Soviet shortwave broadcasting centers were developed.
-He developed methods of regulating the phase velocity of propagation of electromagnetic waves along the antenna wire, which have found wide application in the later traveling wave tubes of UHF and microwave bands, as well as a surface wave antennas.
+He developed methods of regulating the phase velocity of propagation of electromagnetic waves along the antenna wire, which have found wide application in the later traveling wave tubes of UHF and SHF bands, as well as a surface wave antennas.
 He published the monograph "The transmitting antennas", which for a long time served as a guide for the design of these antennas and was used as the textbook.
 He created a general theory of frequency stabilization, developed a theory of calculation of passive vibrators.
 He conducted the study of the phenomenon of flare expiration of the antenna wire, the results of it were used in the design of antennas and super-powerful Soviet shortwave radios.
 He created the general theory of receive antennas based on an electrodynamic principle of reciprocity, and it became conventional in radio engineering.
 He carried out a number of theoretical and experimental studies of band antennae (in-phase and rhombic), developed the theory of rhombic antennas, invented two advanced systems of rhombic antennas.
 Also developed the theory of inhomogeneous lines with impedance that varies exponentially.
-Proposed and developed a general theory and methods of calculation of closed oscillating electromagnetic devices, later known as the "volume resonators", which are the basis of many systems of UHF and microwave bands.
+Proposed and developed a general theory and methods of calculation of closed oscillating electromagnetic devices, later known as the "volume resonators", which are the basis of many systems of UHF and SHF bands.
 He developed a new type of antenna - diffraction antenna (one of its species is slot antenna).
 Also proposed the theory and method of preparation of the traveling wave along the wire without loss of power.
 He formulated the general requirements and principles of the building of broadband antennas, discovered and described the phenomenon known as "feeder echo."
 Together with A.A.
 Pistolkors he developed the theory of a direct measurement of the traveling wave in the feeders and created the appropriate measuring devices, so called "feeder reflectometers".

 In the late 1940s, Neiman developed the theory of electronic modes of triode and tetrode generators at high angles of electron span and large vibration amplitudes.
-His monograph "Triode and tetrode microwave frequency generators" was awarded the Stalin Prize of the 3rd degree in 1951 and published also in German and Chinese.
+His monograph "Triode and tetrode microwave frequency generators" was awarded the Stalin Prize of the 3rd degree in 1952 and published also in German and Chinese.